Interview: Q&A with Obsolete Records Owner, Ian Fraser

 How did your journey into physical media start?

 I have been with physical media since I was 18.
-I have always been a collector and maintained my own personal catalog.
-I got my first job at a record store and now I'm 45 and still at it.
+I have always been a collector and maintained my own personal catalogue.
+I got my first job at a record store, and now I'm 45 and still at it.
 I have never not been working in record stores.

-The first one was a used CD store called Urban Sound Exchange and then Urban Sound Exchange got bought out by CD Plus.
-I worked for CD Plus for another 10 years and then CD Plus went under.
+The first one was a used CD store called Urban Sound Exchange, which was later bought out by CD Plus.
+I worked for CD Plus for another 10 years, and then CD Plus went under.

 When I knew that CD Plus was going under, I pivoted to starting Obsolete Records.
 It was surprisingly easy because after spending so much time working with the same indie label reps, you build a rapport that lasts longer than the company itself.
 I ended up working with all the same people, just for a record store that was finally under my own name.